 \subsection{Scheduling Algorithm}

-The execution process of LF programs involves a scheduler responsible for overseeing all scheduled future events, managing the logical time progression, and executing triggered reactions in the order dictated by the dependency graph.
-The scheduling mechanism in the LF model, depicted in fig.~\ref{fig:schedule}, operates with an event queue that strictly follows a tag order for processing upcoming events.
+The execution process of programs in LF involves a scheduler responsible for overseeing all scheduled future events, managing the logical time progression, and executing triggered reactions in the order dictated by the dependency graph.
+The scheduling mechanism in LF, depicted in Fig.~\ref{fig:schedule}, operates with an event queue that strictly follows a tag order for processing upcoming events.
 Upon adding an event to the queue and processing it, the scheduler identifies triggered reactions, placing them in a reaction queue.
 These reactions are subsequently moved to a ready queue and executed by worker threads once all dependencies, as outlined by the Action-Port Graph (APG), are satisfied.
-Within this scheduling framework, the scheduler ensures a sequential execution of reactions, considering dependencies and aiming to maximize parallelism.
+Within this scheduling framework, the scheduler ensures a sequential execution of reactions that depend on one another, aiming to maximize parallelism.

 The scheduling mechanism is similar to Directed Acyclic Graph (DAG)-based strategies but differs by accommodating reactions within the Action-Port Graph (APG) that may not always need execution.
 Since the scheduler cannot predict in advance which reactions will be triggered at a given tag, it cannot precompute an optimal schedule.
 To address this, the scheduler assigns a level to each reaction, allowing reactions at the same level to execute concurrently.
 This heuristic eliminates the need for runtime APG analysis, streamlining the process.
-The scheduler processes reactions in a stepwise way, advancing to the next level only after completing all reactions at the current level.
+The scheduler processes reactions sequentially, advancing to the next level only after completing all reactions at the current level.
 This approach substantially reduces synchronization overhead and contention on shared resources, contributing to its efficiency.